KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/README.md

 Welcome to the learning material on "**Electronic Lab Notebooks - Support from data acquisition to publication**".

-Materials can be found on [GitHub](https://github.com/KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics), as well as in a related [GitBook](https://kit-training-electronic-lab-notebooks.github.io/Electronic-Lab-Notebooks-Basics/latest/).
+Materials can be found on [GitHub](https://github.com/KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics), as well as in the related [GitBook](https://kit-training-electronic-lab-notebooks.github.io/Electronic-Lab-Notebooks-Basics/latest/).

 Please refer to the [CITATION file](CITATION.cff) for information on how to cite.